Unknownx007/NixSINT/README.md

 rate-limit (429), unexpected status, a bot-block page - returns `None` and is reported as unknown, not guessed.

-## New look

-The banner, progress bar, and all table styling now use a neon-green / electric-cyan "terminal" theme instead of the original red.
-The "NIXSINT" logo is built from a small letter-glyph table in `banner.py` (rather than hand-typed ASCII art) so it can't end up misaligned.

 ## Project layout

 ```